dngulin/ksi/Documentation~/api/T.RefList.1.g.md

 > [!CAUTION]
 > Possible exceptions:
-> - `IndexOutOfRangeException` — if index is out of bounds
+> - `IndexOutOfRangeException` — if the index is out of bounds

 ### \(in RefList\<T\>\).RefReadonlyIterReversed\(\)